dukeofharen/httplaceholder/docs/docs.md

 ## Dotnet global tool (cross platform)

 Make sure you have installed the correct .NET SDK (at least .NET 6) for your OS (see https://dotnet.microsoft.com/download).
-When the .NET SDK is installed, run `dotnet tool install --global httplaceholder` to install HttPlaceholder.
+When the .NET SDK is installed, run `dotnet tool install --global HttPlaceholder --version "1.*"` to install HttPlaceholder.

 ## Windows